gsoft-inc/wl-squide/docs/getting-started/deploy.md

 # Deploy

-The deployment process for a federated application can vary depending on various factors, including the chosen hosting provider.
+The deployment process for a modular application can vary depending on various factors, including the chosen hosting provider.
 Therefore, we do not recommend any specific deployment setup.

-However, there are a few essential configurations that need to be made regardless of your deployment choices.
+However, there are a few essential configurations that need to be made regardless of your architectural and deployment choices.

 ## Add a default redirect